 The Financial Aid Shopping Sheet is a model financial aid award letter designed to simplify the information that prospective students receive about college costs and financial aid so they can easily compare institutions and make informed decisions about where they attend school.
 For a personalized Financial Aid Shopping Sheet, please contact the financial aid representative for the program in which you’re interested.

-The designated point of contact for servicemembers is the Office of Military and Veteran Services, in partnership with the Office of the University Registrar.
+The designated point of contact for servicemembers is the Office of Military and Veteran Services.
 If you are receiving TA benefits and are seeking access to disability counseling, please contact Cornerstone.

 Tuition Assistance Policy (Unearned TA Funds)